-Ann Hell was a one man's band formed by Angel Ortega (vocals, keyboards, guitars, bass and noises) plus several sporadic collaborators, specially for on-stage live performances.
+Ann Hell was a one man's band formed by Ángel Ortega (vocals, keyboards, guitars, bass and noises) plus several occasional collaborators, specially for on-stage live performances.
 First works began on 1988 (shortly after the Kaplan band was disbanded) and ended with an official closing in 2001.
 Ann Hell's music drifts among the industrial, gothic, darkwave, techno, electronic, new age and experimental genres.

-Since October 2004, all Ann Hell's works are under the Creative Commons Attribution-ShareAlike license (español: Reconocimiento-CompartirIgual).
-You are explicitly allowed to use these themes in your videos, films, games, performances, orgies or whatever perversion you experiment with, provided that you say it's Ann Hell's music.
-If you use it, I'll love to know all the gory details, so write me to firstname.lastname@example.org.
+Since October 2004, all Ann Hell's works are released into the public domain.
+You are explicitly allowed to use this music in your videos, films, games, performances, orgies or whatever perversion you experiment with.
+If you use it, I'd love to know all the gory details, so write me to firstname.lastname@example.org.

-You can download plenty of Ann Hell material from The Internet Archive or listen to some Ann Hell's titles on Grooveshark or on Soundcloud.
+You can download plenty of Ann Hell material from The Internet Archive or listen to some Ann Hell's titles on Soundcloud or Youtube.
 Also take a look at the Diogenes' Syndrome compilation Ann Hell - Ad Nauseam (1991-2001), available as a BitTorrent file.

 Some of Ann Hell's songs has been created with the Ann Hell Ex Machina music writing software.